-By Tammy Horton, Chair of the Steering Committee of WoRMS
+Tammy Horton, Chair of the Steering Committee of WoRMS

-The World Register of Marine Species (WoRMS) provides "an authoritative classification and catalogue of marine names", openly accessible to all.
-Use of WoRMS names can help ensure taxonomic consistency for the International Seabed Authority (ISA), by providing the most up-to-date name of the species encountered in faunal surveys.
+WoRMs35 provides "an authoritative classification and catalogue of marine names", openly accessible to all.36 Use of WoRMS names can help ensure taxonomic consistency for ISA by providing the most up-todate name of the species encountered in faunal surveys.
 Taxonomic expert editors are the driving force of WoRMS.
-They are supported by the Data Management Team at VLIZ in Belgium and this collaboration is fundamental to the success of WoRMS.
-Discussions have been held between WoRMS and the ISA secretariat to develop collaborative activities.
-WoRMS have recommended the use of its nomenclature as a global standard to provide a robust and standardized taxonomy, have provided advice on the use of its tools such as 'Taxon Match', and discussed the incorporation of Open Nomenclature into the ISA Deepdata database.
-Formal partnership is still being discussed but is likely to be focused on the following main collaborative activities: 1) ensure the quality of deep-sea taxonomic information through a periodic scientific review (two-way comparison between DeepData and the World Register of Deep-Sea Species: WoRDSS); 2) facilitate the development of toolkits (e.g., WoRDSS keys and guides, Deepsea ID app;) for enhanced use of taxonomic information generated from activities in the Area; and 3) develop training and sensitization activities for providers and users of taxonomic data related to activities in the Area, with a view to standardizing the data, enhancing data sharing, and raising the awareness of deep-sea biodiversity.
-The collaboration between WoRMS and the ISA secretariat will include seeking financial support to prioritize this work.
-With these aims in mind, WoRMS look forward to a productive collaboration with the ISA secretariat, which will improve access to high quality taxonomic information for the deep-sea globally.
+They are supported by the Data Management Team at the VLIZ in Belgium; this collaboration is fundamental to the success of WoRMS.
+The ISA Secretariat and WoRMS have discussed the development of collaborative activities.
+WoRMS recommended the use of its nomenclature as a global standard to provide a robust and standardized taxonomy, provided advice on the use of its tools such as "Taxon Match" and discussed the incorporation of Open Nomenclature into ISA DeepData database.37 Formal partnership is still being discussed.
+However, it is likely that such a partnership would focus on the following main collaborative activities: 1) ensure the quality of deep-sea taxonomic information through a periodic scientific review (two-way comparison between DeepData and WoRDSS), 2) facilitate the development of toolkits (WoRDSS keys and guides, Deep Sea ID app) for enhanced use of taxonomic information generated from activities in the Area and 3) develop training and sensitization activities for providers and users of taxonomic data related to activities in the Area with a view to standardizing the data, enhancing data sharing and raising the awareness of deep-sea biodiversity.
+The collaboration between WoRMS and the ISA Secretariat will include seeking financial support to prioritize this work.
+With these aims in mind, WoRMS look forward to a productive collaboration with the ISA Secretariat, which will improve access to high quality taxonomic information for the deep sea globally.